LuccaMenegatti/pokedex-JavaScript/README.md

-# pokedex-JavaScript
+# Pokedex-JavaScript
-Project created to test skills in JavaScript, I used the pokeApi to carry out the project itself.
+This project was created with the intention of testing my javascript skills.
+The main challenge was to consume the API and handle the response in a way that was comfortable for the user.

+- To access the result of the project, just access the link:
+- Para ter acesso ao resultado do projeto, basta acessar o link: